betaflight/betaflight.com/docs/wiki/guides/current/DSHOT-RPM-Filtering.md

 `set dshot_bidir = ON`

 See if your motors still spin up.
 If so try detach the USB cable, connect a battery and reconnect USB.
 Now go to the CLI and type `status`.
-You should see DSHOT telemetry being reported.
+You should see Dshot telemetry being reported.
 The reported RPM should be zero for each motor and there should be few errors.

 ### Motor Poles